FAQ - PRO

 Keg serving data and telemetry is first captured by the keg monitor hardware.
 Updates are pushed to the cloud via your local WiFi connection.
 Once data reaches the cloud it is stored in a database which is accessible via the Cloud Dashboard or our API.

 Yes.
-Data collected by the keg monitors is sent to the cloud using industry-standard TLS 1.2 encrypted data data transfer.
+Data collected by the keg monitors is sent to the cloud using industry-standard TLS 1.2 encrypted data transfer.

 The Cloud Dashboard is secured using HTTPS and is password-protected.

 Yes!
 You have several options: